emalderson/ThePhish/README.md

  - An up-and-running instance of Cortex
  - An up-and-running instance of MISP
  - An email address that users can use to send emails to ThePhish
- - A Linux-based OS or a Windows based OS with Python 3.8+ installed
+ - A Linux-based OS or a Windows-based OS with Python 3.8+ installed

 In order to install, configure and integrate TheHive, Cortex and MISP instances, please refer to their official documentation:
  - [TheHive documentation](https://docs.thehive-project.org/thehive/)